vsivsi/gridfs-locks/README.md

 It uses a [multiple-reader/exclusive-writer model for locking, with a fair write-request scheme](https://en.wikipedia.org/wiki/Readers-writer_lock) to prevent blocking of writes by a continuous stream of readers.
 There is optional support for lock expiration, attaching metadata to locks (for debugging distributed applications), and waiting to obtain locks with timeout.
 When waiting for locks, the polling interval is also configurable.
 All of the above options can be configured globally, or on a per-lock basis.
 As a bonus, `gridfs-locks` also tracks the number of successful read and write locks granted for each resource.

 As with any locking scheme, care must be taken to avoid creating [deadlocks](https://en.wikipedia.org/wiki/Deadlocks), and the built-in lock expiration pattern may be helpful in doing so.
-Note that the default configuration is that locks never expire, and attempts to obtain unavailable locks emit the `'timed-out'` event immediately without waiting for a lock to become available.
+The default configuration is that locks never expire, and attempts to obtain unavailable locks emit the `'timed-out'` event immediately without waiting for a lock to become available.
 These behaviors may be changed using the `lockExpiration`, `timeOut` and `pollingInterval` options.

 ## API